Oil immersion: Theoretical background

 Lenses reconstruct the light scattered by an object.
 To successfully achieve this end, ideally, all the diffraction orders have to be collected.
 This is related to the opening angle of the lens and its refractive index.
 The resolution of a microscope is defined as the minimum separation needed between two objects under examination in order for the microscope to discern them as separate objects.
 This minimum distance is labelled δ.
-If two objects are separated by a distance shorter than δ, they will appear as a single object in the microscope.
+If two objects are separated by a distance shorter than δ, then they will appear as a single object in the microscope.

 A measure of the resolving power, R.P., of a lens is given by its numerical aperture, NA:

 where λ is the wavelength of light.
 From this it is clear that a good resolution (small δ) is connected with a high numerical aperture.